jamf/JamfMigrator/README.md

 * You can also toggle the mode using &#8984;D.

 ## History
+**v5.9.3**

+* Fixed issue saving files with names that contain a / (forward slash).
+Noted the : (colon) is a reserved character and cannot be used in a file name, ; (semi-colon) will be subtituted for it.
+This does not impact the name that appears in Jamf Pro.

 **v5.9.2**

-* Fixed issue self service icons when cloud services connector is not referenced.
+* Fixed issue with self service icons when cloud services connector is not referenced.

 **v5.9.1**